 You may either contact LifeLabs® Medical Laboratory Services directly through their local telephone number at 416-675-3637 or through their toll-free number at 1-877-849-3637, Monday to Friday, 7 a.m. to 7 p.m., to reschedule your appointment or through LifeLabs® Medical Laboratory Services’ Online Appointment Booking System at https://booking.lifelabs.com/LLBooking/Default.aspx.

-You will need your requisition form, which you will be prompted to print once you consent online to blood collection.
+You will need your requisition form, which you will be prompted to print once you have completed the blood collection screening questionnaire.

 Since fasting is not required for blood sample collection, you may eat and drink before your appointment.

 - The OHS requisition form identifies OHS participants to LifeLabs® Medical Laboratory Services and informs the staff that the blood sample will be taken according to Study procedures.